How To Make Your Content More Engaging? (15 Practical Ways)

 1. Keep the introduction short and crisp

-Avoid long intros where you first explain readers about their problems in details.
+Avoid long intros where you first explain to readers their problems in detail.
 They know that already.
 That’s why they are here, don’t you think?

 2. Divide the content